teravoz/webphone-examples/README.md

     - Go to examples/floating-phone/assets/js/main.js line 69

     - Insert your peer credentials

     - Execute the following commands in the bash:

     ```shell
+      npm install

+      npm run examples
+    ```

+    - Using Docker: Execute the following commands in the bash:

+    ```shell
       docker build . -t webphone-examples